Confession: I used to hate looking at this picture.

 For most people, the initial reaction after a major blow is to fight your way back to where you were.
 After all, you’re experiencing ego death: the things you once thought about yourself and your world are no longer true.

 It’s usually not the blow that’s so disturbing.
-It’s that experiencing major loss means we’ve also lost our sense of identity.
+But when we experience major loss, we also lose our sense of identity.

-Our brains DO NOT like that!
+The human brain does not like that.
 Our sense of self is a powerful thing.
 It’s the bedrock of how we experience the world.
 But the reality is that our world is a lot more fluid and changing than our brains let us realize.

 Reframe Feeling Broken Method #2: